omegat-org/omegat/release/readme.txt

-OmegaT supports OpenDocument files, Microsoft Office files (using OpenOffice.org as a conversion filter, or by conversion to HTML), OpenOffice.org or StarOffice files, as well as (X)HTML, Java localization files or plain text files.
+OmegaT supports OpenDocument files, Microsoft Office files (using OpenOffice.org as a conversion filter, or by conversion to HTML), OpenOffice.org or StarOffice files, as well as (X)HTML, Java localization files, plain text files, and more.

 OmegaT will automatically parse even the most complex source directory hierarchies, to access all the supported files, and produce a target directory